parisodlab/dry-guide/docs/ibu-intro.md

 Another way to avoid **SIGHUP** errors is to use [`nohup`](https://linuxhint.com/how_to_use_nohup_linux/). `nohup` is very simple to use, simply type `nohup` before your normal command and that's it!

 ```
-nohup nextflow run main.nf
+nohup nextflow run main.nf 2>&1 &
 ```

 Running a command with `nohup` will look a little different than usual because it will not print anything to the console.
 Instead, it prints all console outputs into a file in the current directory called `nohup.out`.
 You can redirect the output to another filename using:

 ```
-nohup nextflow run main.nf > {date}_output.txt
+nohup nextflow run main.nf > {date}_output.txt 2>&1 &
 ```

 When you exit this window and open a new session, you can always look at the contents of the output file using `cat nohup.out` to see the progress.

 !!!
 Note
 	You can also run `nohup` in the background to continue using the same window for other processes by running `nohup nextflow run main.nf &`.
+	By  2>&1 you are redirecting both stdout and stderr to the same file.

 ## Using packages already installed on IBU

 IBU has a collection of packages installed.
-You can run `module avail |& less` to see what packages are currently available on IBU.
+You can run `module avail |& less` or `module spider` to see what packages are currently available on IBU.
 You can use `module load bcftools` or `module load bcftools/1.15.1` to load packages with the default or a specific version (`module add` does the same thing).
 If you do `echo $PATH` before and after loading modules, you can see what module does is simply appending paths to the packages into your `$PATH` so the packages can be found in your environment.

 `module purge` will remove all loaded packages and can be helpful to try when troubleshooting.